veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 ❯ echo -n $(curl -s http://anka.controller:8090/tap/v1/hand -d '{"id": "nathan"}') | base64 -d > to_decrypt

+# You have 10 seconds after obtaining the /hand token to shake.
+Otherwise, you will see an error thrown due to expiration.

 ❯ openssl pkeyutl -decrypt -inkey nathan-key.pem -in to_decrypt -out decrypted -pkeyopt rsa_padding_mode:oaep -pkeyopt rsa_oaep_md:sha256

 ❯ cat decrypted